Recognizing Unrealistic Expectations and Realistic Realtionship Endeavors

 why some people may react to you as they do, and it can helpful to get an assessment

 from a professional counselor.
-Remember, we have a Licensed Marriage Therapist available to provide Singles Counseling
+Remember, we have a Licensed Marriage and Family Counselor available

 if you'd like to explore any personal growth issues.